 Palmares is the long-awaited book from 'the best American novelist whose name you may not know' (Atlantic).
 A sweeping, magnificent historical epic, set in 17th-century Brazil, that has its basis in extraordinary historical events.

-From plantation to plantation, Almeyda hears whispers, rumours of Palmares, a community of escaped slaves.
-It is said to have its own spy network, making raids on plantations, setting the slaves free.
-But can this promised land be real?
+From plantation to plantation, Almeyda, a young slave girl, hears whispers, rumours of Palmares, a hidden settlement where fugitive slaves live free.
+But can this promised land exist?
 And what price is paid for 'freedom'?

 Jones's feats of linguistic and historical invention are on ample display . . .
 Gayl Jones's new work is as relevant as ever.
 With monumental sweep, it blends psychological acuity and linguistic invention in a way that only a handful of writers in the transatlantic tradition have matched.
 She has boldly set out to convey racial struggle in its deep-seated and disorienting complexity - Jones sees the whole where most only see pieces - Atlantic

 A literary giant, and one of my absolute favourite writers